Introduction

 Rouleaux (singular: rouleau) is a term used to describe the stacking or aggregation of red blood cells (RBCs) seen on a peripheral blood smear in terms of RBC morphology.
 This stacking resembles a stack of coins, hence the name.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Stacks of RBCs: Rouleaux appear as elongated rows of RBCs stacked face-to-face, resembling stacks of coins in the RBC morphology.
+- Stacks of RBCs: Rouleaux appear as elongated rows of RBCs stacked face-to-face, resembling stacks of coins in the RBC morphology.
 The length of these stacks can vary, with some containing just a few cells and others forming longer chains.

-• Variable RBC Distribution: In a normal smear, RBCs are typically evenly distributed with some space between them.
+- Variable RBC Distribution: In a normal smear, RBCs are typically evenly distributed with some space between them.
 However, with rouleaux formation, the RBCs appear clumped together, leaving clear areas devoid of cells in between the stacks.

 Causes of Rouleaux Formation